 In 1975 City Council approved a Planned Residential Development (PRD) zoning district for the eastern, then undeveloped, end of the island.
 Today this area includes the gated resort community of Wild Dunes and several adjacent residential areas.
 The PRD was the first zoning agreement of its type in the State of South Carolina.
 Under the PRD zoning, the eastern end of the island was developed to include a wide variety of housing types: low to high density single-family detached units, townhouses, and low-rise and high-rise condominium multi-family units.
-Within the gated section of Wild Dunes many of the approximately 2,067 residential units are used as seasonal rental properties.
+Within the gated section of Wild Dunes many of the approximately 2,067 residential units (have Wild Dunes ARC verify new number) are used as seasonal rental properties.
 Wild Dunes also includes offices and conference facilities and other resort amenities.